 2 | Fugitive emissions in this section refers to emissions from the extraction, processing and delivery of fossil fuels.

-In 2020, transport emissions represented 18% of total emissions (excluding LULUCF) and are projected to increase 6% by 2030 (Australian Government, 2020f).
-Cars represented over 40% of transport emissions in 2020 and are still projected to represent over 40% in 2030.
-Transport emissions should decline, particularly with the right policies in place related to increased energy efficiency and the rise of electric vehicles, but there a few effective policies.
+In 2021, transport emissions represented 18% of total emissions (excluding LULUCF) and were projected to increase 6% by 2030 prior to the recent policy announcements (DISER, 2021d).
+Cars represented over 45% of transport emissions in 2021 and are projected to represent 41% in 2030 (DISER, 2021d).
+Transport emissions should decline, particularly with the right policies in place related to increased energy efficiency and the rise of electric vehicles, but there a few effective federal policies.

-The government released a Future Fuels Strategy for consultation (DISER, 2021c).
+The government released a Future Fuels and Vehicle Strategy in November 2021 (Australian Government, 2021c).
 The strategy rules out government subsidies for electric vehicles (EVs) and setting a date for phasing out fossil fuel vehicle sales.
-The strategy focuses on the benefits of hybrids over EVs, as it notes EVs only have lower emissions in South Australia and Tasmania compared to a hybrid vehicle.
-Emissions will be high for EVs given the fossil fuel intensive electricity grids in most states and territories backed by a government supporting a “gas-fired recovery”.
+The strategy expects EV’s to represent 30% of new vehicle sales by 2030.
+The budgeted $2.1 billion in the plan will be directed at charging, manufacturing and recycling projects, and plans to reduce 8 MtCO2e by 2035.
+The strategy discussion paper released prior to consultation noted emissions will be relatively high for EVs given the fossil fuel intensive electricity grids in most states and territories backed by a government supporting a “gas-fired recovery” (DISER, 2021b).

-Compared to other countries, the uptake of electric vehicles (EVs) is very slow in Australia.
+Australia has a very slow uptake of electric vehicles (EVs) compared with other countries.
 The market share of electric vehicles in Australia is 1% of new vehicle sales, in comparison to over 6% in other developed countries (see graph below).
 The sales of electric vehicles tripled in 2019 despite the lack of government support (Electric Vehicle Council, 2020).
-Australian Government projections indicate EVs (including plug in hybrids) will represent only 26% of new light duty vehicles by 2030 (DISER, 2021a).
+In 2020, only 0.78% of new vehicles sold were EV, compared, for example with 10.7% in the UK and 74% in Norway.

 Emissions in the agriculture sector are derived from enteric fermentation (digestive processes of some animals), liming and urea application, manure management, rice cultivation, agricultural soils and field burning (DEE, 2019a).
-Operating equipment, fuel and electricity in this sector are covered in the other relevant sectors such as electricity.
+Operating equipment, fuel and electricity in this sector are covered in the other relevant sectors such as electricity sector.

 The Carbon Farming Futures programme ran from 2012 to 2017, and invested 139 million AUD in 200 projects and 530 farm trials (Department of Agriculture and Water Resources, 2017).
 It promoted research and best practice techniques to reduce emissions.
 The only policy to disseminate regional best practise and ramp up research came to an end and has not been replaced.